Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_02_idct_introduction.md

 This section covers how to locate and read the various reports generated by the emulation runs.
 The goal of the section is to understand the analysis reports of SDAccel before utilizing them in the next section.

-* Profile Summary report
+#### Profile Summary report

 After emulations complete, an sdaccel_profile_summary.csv file is generated under `build` folder.
-Before view it in SDAccel GUI, we need to use below command to convert it into xprf format.
+Before viewing it in SDAccel GUI, we need to use below command to convert it into .xprf format.

 ```
 sdx_analyze profile -i sdaccel_profile_summary.csv -f protobuf